appscode/third-party-tools/storage/nfs/README.md

 **Create Service :**

-As we have deployed the NFS server using a Deployment, server IP address can change in case of pod restart.
+As we have deployed the NFS server using a Deployment, the server IP address can change in case of pod restart.
 So, we need a stable DNS/IP address so that our apps can consume the volume using it.
-We will create a Service for purpose.
+So, we are going to create a `Service` for NFS server pods.

-Below is the YAML for the Service we are going to create for our NFS server.
+Below is the YAML for the `Service` we are going to create for our NFS server.

 ```yaml
 apiVersion: v1